PlaidCloud/docs/docs/source/plaidcloud/tools/message_queues.rst

 In order to ease the transition between new applications it may sometimes be desired and necessary for business teams to coordinate services and processes using disconnected services.
-PlaidCloud provides a high performance messaging queue not to replace internal message queues but instead to allow for a wide range of delivery options.
+PlaidCloud provides a high performance messaging queue, with a wide range of delivery options.
 These options include:

   - Direct exchange
   - Fanout exchange
   - Topic exchange
   - Headers exchange

-This function is provided by RabbitMQ clusters and is not intended to replace internal message queueing systems that process many messages per second, although PlaidCloud's message queue is capable of that.
+This function is provided by RabbitMQ clusters and is not intended to replace internal message queueing systems, although PlaidCloud's message queue is capable of that.

 Click here (https://www.rabbitmq.com/tutorials/tutorial-two-python.html) for additional information from RabbitMQ.